El-Wumbus/qinfo/README.md

 ; - bold magenta
 ; - bold cyan
 ; - bold white
-; - None
+; - none

 IDCOLOR = bold cyan ; Color for the id column
-TXTCOLOR = white ; Color for the text column
+TXTCOLOR = none ; Color for the text column
+LOGOCOLOR = red ; Color for the logo

 [Extra]
 USE_GIGABYTES = true ; Measure memory in gigabytes instead of kilobytes